Brumby: Environmental impact

 Horses were first described as pests in Australia in the 1860s.
 Their environmental impact may include soil loss, compaction, and erosion; trampling of vegetation; reduction in the vastness of plants; increased tree deaths by chewing on bark; damage to bog habitats and waterholes; spreading of invasive weeds; and various detrimental effects on population of native species.
 In some cases, when feral horses are startled, they may damage infrastructure, including troughs, pipes, and fences.
 However, brumbies are also credited for helping keep tracks and trails clear for bush walkers and service vehicles in some areas.
 In recent years, the impact of bushfires has exacerbated the impact of brumbies as native species struggle to adapt to climate change.

-In some habitats, hooves of free-roaming horses compact the soil, and when the soil is compacted, air spaces are minimized, leaving nowhere for water to collect.
+In some habitats, hooves of free-roaming horses compact the soil, and when the soil is compacted, air spaces are minimised, leaving nowhere for water to collect.
 When this occurs, soil in areas where horses are prevalent has a water penetration resistance over 15 times higher than that in areas without horses.
 Trampling also causes soil erosion and damages vegetation, and because the soil cannot hold water, plant regrowth is hindered.
 Horse trampling also has the potential to damage waterways and bog habitats.
 Trampling near streams increases runoff, reducing the quality of the water and causing harm to the ecosystem of the waterway.
-Horse excrement carcasses that result when feral horses perish add to the negative environmental impact of feral horses in Australia.
+Horse excrement and the carcasses that result when feral horses perish add to the negative environmental impact of feral horses in Australia.